 Not a bad achievement at all, for a show that didn’t quite live up to its potential.

 THE FINAL VERDICT:

 Starts out outrageously bold & zippy, and even manages to be thought-provoking.
 Too bad Show loses its way towards the end.

 FINAL GRADE: C+

-And for those who had a soft spot for Min Gyu’s bittersweet romance with Nan Hee, here’s a little MV for ya.
+For those who had a soft spot for Min Gyu’s bittersweet romance with Nan Hee, here’s a little MV for ya.